thesecuremethod/Project-Repo/README.md

 9. Oh Oh yeah.... there was this weather API exercise that I started in Starbucks with Dan... got to finish that....

-10. The Paramiko implementation ( installed locally via pip ) for pulling Std.out from a network host. ( Using ping to test Uptime )
+10. The Paramiko implementation ( installed locally ~/Documents/pingScript/ ) for pulling Std.out from a network host. ( Using ping to test Uptime )